vishalgosavi04/Enhostels/README.md

 This project is a starting point for a Flutter application.

 ## Technologies used
-Flutter and Firebase has been used to make our project.
+Flutter and Firebase has been used to make project.

 Flutter is mobile app development framework that allows to build cross-platform apps for android,ios and web using single codebase.
 By using framework we were able to make an visually appealing and responsive user-interface.